dllllb/pytorch-lifestream/docs/frames/common_usage.md

 - consume `map` or `iterable` input as dict of feature arrays
 - compatible with `ptls.frames.PtlsDataModule`

-Model is usually `seq_encoder` with `head` optional.
+Model is usually a `seq_encoder` with an optional `head`.
 We provide a model to framework assigned `LightningModule`.

 ## Example

 This example is for CoLES framework.
-You can try an others with the same way.
+You can try others the same way.
 See module list in `ptls.frames` submodules.
 Check docstring for precise parameter tuning.

 ### Data generation

 We make a small test dataset.
-In real life you can use a many ways to load a data.
+In real life you can use many ways to load data.
 See `ptls.data_load`.

 ```python
 import torch